monica-aws/aws-dms-with-lob/README.md

 # save the file
 ```

-As per AWS documentation, apply the configuration changes documented at
+3/ As per AWS documentation, apply the configuration changes documented at
 [Prerequisites for using a PostgreSQL database as a source for AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.PostgreSQL.html#CHAP_Source.PostgreSQL.Prerequisites)
 as well.

-_For your reference, find both files in `./source_config` folder._
+_For your reference, find both configuration files in `./source_config` folder with all changes above._

-Restart the database:
+4/ Restart the database:

 ```sh
 $ sudo /etc/init.d/postgresql restart